 A kaidan tansu chest has the original shape of steps providing shelf-like space for decoration elements in your house.
 It usually comprises drawers as well as compartments with sliding doors for storage in order to keep your home tidy.
 Although they are not made to replace real staircases, you can still feel creative and use your step chest as a room divider.

 This Stafford Tansy Step Chest by HomeAXCESS offers a light Japanese style and will easily fit in a western interior.
 It includes several traditional sliding doors and drawers with stylish handles.
 The sturdy wood and good quality of this step chest justifies its price.
 If you are not comfortable enough to mount it yourself, you even have the option to have it assembled by a professional.

-If you like the shape but would prefer something with a more minimalist design, you will want to look at this step chest by Charleston.
+If you like the shape but would prefer something with a more minimalist design, you will want to look at this step chest .
 It follows the same step-shaped concept allowing room for decoration items, while offering drawers for storage.
-Black and with an antique finish, it will easily fit in any home.
+Wooden with an antique finish, it will easily fit in any home.
 You will like its elegant design and how sturdy it is.

 Isho tansu chests are usually designed for clothes storage.
 This Japanese style table chest by EASTERN CLASSICS is made of sturdy paulownia wood with a teak finish ensuring its good quality.
 It is small enough and only includes drawers making it perfect for storing papers and keeping a desk area tidy, or for organizing jewellery.

 If you are looking for a more traditional chest shape, you can have a look at this Gold Leaf Small Trunk by Oriental Furniture .
 This trustworthy company offers here a classic Asian-style trunk with a hand-painted picture and gold leaf finish.
 In addition to being typically Asian, it is very practical and useful.

 Do you have any preferences as far as Japanese tansu chests?
 How do you use them?